vstinner/vstinner.github.io/content/analysis_python_performance_issue.rst

 Reproduce results
 =================

-Being going too far, the first step is to validate that results are
+Before going too far, the first step is to validate that results are
 reproductible: reboot the computer, recompile Python, run again the benchmark.

 Instead of running the full benchmark suite, install Python, ..., we will run